omarkashour/BirzeitClinicDBMS/README.md

 A database management system developed for Birzeit University's Clinic.

-This project is being developed by Computer Science students: Omar Kashour, Yaffa Issa, Ruba Dayyeh
+This project is developed by Computer Science students: Omar Kashour, Yaffa Issa, Ruba Dayyeh